- Not All Square Footage Is Created Equal

 The square footage is relatively similar in these two floor plans, but because the first one has a long hallway, the kitchen area isn’t as prominent.
 If you eat out a lot and prefer a larger closet, the first floor plan would suit you best.
 But, if you like to host and cook every weekend, the second one will give you much more living space.

 Takeaway: Beware of hallways and other unusable square footage!
 All available units on AptAmigo have a detailed floor plan to make sure you avoid wasting time touring a unit that won’t work.

-Some of the newer buildings in town have what’s called a “4-pipe” system, which means you can pump the heat or AC all year round.
+Some of the newer buildings in town use what’s called a “4-pipe” system, which means you can pump the heat or AC all year round.
 Want to freeze your unit in December?
 Go for it!
 Need it to be a sauna in August?
 All you!

-Takeaway: If full control over your thermostat is a priority, make sure to focus on newer buildings with a 4-pipe system.
+Takeaway: If full control over your thermostat is a priority, focus on newer buildings with a 4-pipe system.
 If you end up in a building with a 2-pipe system, get ready for 3-5 uncomfortable weeks a year when the building is slow to switch from heat to AC (or vice versa).

-3. Want a flight to Cabo?
+Want a flight to Cabo?
 Tour on a Tuesday.

 As a result, we’ve seen the price for the same unit rise by nearly $100/month on a Saturday compared to the previous Tuesday.
-This means touring and applying for that unit on a Tuesday would save you $1,200 on a 12-month lease!
+This means touring and applying for that unit on a Tuesday would save you $1,200 on a 12-month lease.